Content Site Still Serves Old Article After Rebuild (CDN Stale)

-You shipped a rebuild but production still serves the old article — CDN edge cache, browser cache, or stale HTML referencing old asset hashes.
+You shipped a rebuild but production still serves the old article.
+Diagnose which cache layer is stale — CDN edge, browser HTTP cache, service worker, or stale HTML referencing old asset hashes — and purge the right one.

 Common causes

-Cloudflare / Vercel / Netlify edge caches HTML with TTLs from minutes to hours.
-If your TTL is 4 hours and the rebuild happened 30 minutes ago, the edge will keep serving old HTML until the TTL elapses naturally.
+If you cache HTML at a Cloudflare reverse proxy with a TTL of, say, 4 hours and the rebuild happened 30 minutes ago, the edge keeps serving old HTML until the TTL elapses or you purge.

-2. Build succeeded but deploy hook did not purge CDN
+2. Build succeeded but the deploy hook did not purge the CDN

-You build via GitHub Actions, push to S3, but the post-deploy purge step is missing or silently failed.
-Origin has the new file; edge has the old.
+You build in GitHub Actions, push to S3 (or your origin), but the post-deploy purge step is missing or silently failed.
+Origin has the new file; the Cloudflare edge has the old one.

 3. HTML references stale asset hashes